bentley-historical-library/migration-tools/ead/agents/openrefine.md

 <famname>
 ---------

 Before anything else, you'll need to find any <persname> texts that have accidentally found their way into the <famname> text.
+These change in the EAD!
 This regex seems to get you part of the way there: ^[A-Za-z]+\,[^,]*$

-You'll also need to check for and duplicates from the original CSV.
-These usually appear when a source hasn't been filled out.
+You'll also need to check for and delete duplicates from the original CSV.
+These usually appear when a source hasn't been filled out, and you can find them by doing a custom facet on blanks.
+Of course, if there isn't a duplicate for a row when you filter this way, add the proper source.

   1. Create new column WORKING based on column ORIGINAL by filling 404 rows with grel:value